Great to have you here, Rushlin Baugh, the most listened to radio talk show in America.

 Yes, sir.

-I'm uh I'm 82 plus years, and uh I have a clear mind, and I'd like to live at least another 18 years for my family and to see my grandkids grow up and hopefully they even meet my great grandkids.
+I'm 82 plus years, and I have a clear mind, and I'd like to live at least another 18 years for my family and to see my grandkids grow up, and hopefully to even meet my great-grandkids.

-Well, I hate to be uh I hate I hate I hate to throw cold water on your desire to live 18 more years, but we better defeat Obama health care if you want that to happen.
+Well, I hate to be, I hate to throw cold water on your desire to live 18 more years, but we better defeat Obama health care if you want that to happen.

 Well, that's what I hope we can do.

-And I thought of uh I thought of people who are HIV positive and or have AIDS, and they have only a short time to live.
+And I thought of people who are HIV positive and or have AIDS, and they have only a short time to live.

-And uh are we being treated differently or are they being tr treated differently than we are.
+And are we being treated differently or are they being treated differently than we are?

-We we we have a good idea how it's gonna deal with the elderly.
+We have a good idea how it's going to deal with the elderly.

 Obama has said so.

-Now, how how it deal with HIV, I've I could only hazard a guess.
+Now, how it would deal with HIV, I could only hazard a guess.

-And I'm I but because of uh liberal compassion and so forth, uh that there will be some special consideration for certain groups who are loyal supporters of Obama and and of uh and of Democrats, but I I'll I'll I bet you ten to one that uh even despite that, uh there are gonna be a whole lot of Obama supporters, shocked to hell to find out they aren't going to be treated for what they've got.
+But I bet you 10 to 1 that even despite that, there are going to be a whole lot of Obama supporters shocked to hell to find out they aren't going to be treated for what they've got.

-We cannot manage a one billion dollar program that just trades in an automobile for a new we're talking about.
+For crying out loud, folks, we cannot manage a $1 billion program that just trades in an automobile for a new week.

 There was one more thing I was going to say to our last caller, our 82-year-old who desires to live 18 more years.

-Uh it's a good thing he told me, and not Obama.
+It's a good thing he told me and not Obama.

 I'll take a pain pill is the answer.

-I told you I know what the name of the government insurance company that's gonna be, all statist.
+I told you, I know what the name of the government insurance company that's going to be, all statist.

-You're in good hands with all statists as long as you are under 60 in perfect health and agree to shut up when your taxes go up.
+You're in good hands with all statist as long as you are under 60, in perfect health, and agree to shut up when your taxes go up.

 So you'll get two choices.

-You're in good hands with all statists, or like a big brother, statist farm will be there.
+You're in good hands with all-statist, or like a big brother, statist farm will be there.

 All right, it's happened again.

-I just received an audio sound bite from Kathleen at the audio soundbite roster desk this afternoon on the Senate floor, dingy Harry.
+I just received an audio soundbite from Kathleen at the Audio Soundbite roster desk this afternoon on the Senate floor.

 I can't blame people for wondering why, with an issue as important as health care now before us, bipartisan consensus sometimes seems so elusive.